 upgrades are performing better than anything else right now.
 Like the bundle we’re giving away with this post!

-So for 2017, review your content upgrade strategy.
+So, review your content upgrade strategy.
 How can you communicate even more value to your audience in your content upgrades?

 It seems as though every year Google makes mobile more of a priority.

 That’s not stopping this year, either.
 Google has announced that they’re moving toward mobile-first indexing so pages with a bad mobile experience will get dinged, and pages with pop-ups and overlays on mobile will hurt your SEO.

 And while it might be frustrating to feel like you have to keep up with Google’s standards, the reason Google’s been pulling all these antics is because the data can’t be argued with: